wp-plugins/redirect-url-to-post/readme.txt

 == Changelog ==

+= 0.2.1 =

+BUG FIXES

+* collision with other plugins using the same query parameter

 = 0.2 =

 BUG FIXES

 * incorrect processing of *orderby* and *order* for *redirect_to=custom*

+NOTE

+* sorry, inconsistent version numbering...

 = 0.1 =